rqlite/rqlite/DOC/FAQ.md

 No, you must only change the database using the HTTP API.
 The moment you directly modify the SQLite file under any node (if running in _on-disk_ mode) the behavior of rqlite is undefined.
 In otherwords, you run the risk of breaking your cluster.

 ## Can I read the SQLite file directly?
-While not officially supported, if you run a node in _on-disk_ mode, you can read the SQLite file directly.
+If you run a node in _on-disk_ mode, you can read the SQLite file directly.
+However this mode of operation has not been deeply tested.

 ## Can I use rqlite to replicate my SQLite database to a second node?
 Not in a simple sense, no. rqlite is not a SQLite database replication tool.
 While each node does have a full copy of the SQLite database, rqlite is not simply about replicating that database.